A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures:**
     - [Specter](https://2e.aonprd.com/Monsters.aspx?ID=812)
     - Ogre Warrior* Thrall under control of Lorgus
-    - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.
+    - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower-level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.
     - Adjustment for level 9 - add a second Ogre Warrior* Thrall

     - If an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters